faithwcode/fatih-personal-page/README.md

-# Dev Açılış Sayfası
+# copied to improve myself
- # Hi my onepage personal website development phasein the
+## Hi my onepage personal website development phasein the
-# will be developed voluntarily, not original
+will be developed voluntarily, not original
 * Faithwcode Amateur Frontend Web Developer